PhilterPaper/PDF-Table/README.md

 PDF-Table
 =========

-Official repo for PDF::Table module collaboration
+Official repo for PDF::Table module collaboration.
+Any patches, pull requests and feedback are more than welcome.

 =======================
 SOME NOTES